AllenTamrazian/CS-3035/README.md

 <p>CS 3035 consists of a ten-week unit that covers material concerning programming paradigms and the features of several important programming languages and a five-week unit in which we will study functional programming in more depth using Kotlin.</p>
 <h1>Course Objectives/Outcomes</h1>
 <p>The Student Learning Outcomes that are addressed by the course are:
-\n-SLO #1.
+  -SLO #1.
 Students will be able to apply concepts and techniques from computing and mathematics to both theoretical and practical problems.
 -SLO #2.
 Students will be able to demonstrate fluency in at least one programming language and acquaintance with at least three more.
 -SLO #3.
 Students will have a strong foundation in the design, analysis, and application of